alecchendev/solar/README.md

     - `ruff check`

 Notes on specific commands
+- For any commands that take a state name as input, you can provide the abbreviation or the full name in any case, e.g. "az", "AZ", "aRizONA"
 - For commands where you compute the optimal power configuration (`optimize` and `all`), the default is to run for 41 different load costs.
 This will take roughly 9 minutes for a plant with 5 min intervals.
 You can change this by modifying the constant `DEFAULT_LOAD_COSTS` in the